Churchlands Senior High School: Music

 Churchlands Senior High School's Gifted and Talented music program has run sincere 1972.
 Facilities include a 504-seat acoustically engineered concert hall, a music auditorium seating 254, a dedicated choral studio and with instrumental practice rooms.
 International recognition includes the attainment of honours at the Llangollen International Musical Eisteddfod in Wales and at the World Music Festival in Geneva.
 Student musicians perform for audiences in Australia and overseas with three-yearly tours to Europe, Asia and North America.

 Ensemble performance is an integral part of the Churchlands music experience, and the performing ensembles include choirs, concert bands, orchestras, chamber groups, and guitar ensembles.
 To enter any level of the music program students must complete tests and auditions.
 Those who win a place in the program undertake an intensive course that is both practical and theoretical.

 Enrolment patterns

-Churchlands SHS is the largest school in Western Australia, with 2,758 students in 2021.
+Churchlands SHS is one of the largest school in Western Australia, with 2,215 students in 2026.
 Churchlands had 34 temporary transportable classrooms in 2018 to accommodate increasing student enrolment.
 The creation in 2020 of Bob Hawke College, 5 km away in Subiaco, was intended to decrease pressure on Churchlands and other schools in the western suburbs.